ant-design/ant-design/docs/react/faq.en-US.md

 ### antd override my global styles!

-Yes, antd is designed to develop a complete background application, we override some global styles for styling convenience and it can't be removed now.
+Yes, antd is designed to develop a complete background application, we override some global styles for styling convenience, and it can't be removed now.
 More info trace https://github.com/ant-design/ant-design/issues/4331 .

-Or follow instruction in [How to avoid modifying global styles?](docs/react/customize-theme#How-to-avoid-modifying-global-styles-?)
+Or, follow the instructions in [How to avoid modifying global styles?](docs/react/customize-theme#How-to-avoid-modifying-global-styles-?)

 ### I cannot install `antd` and `antd`'s dependencies(etc...).
 FYI, I live in China mainland.